KarlOlofA/GitGetter/README.md

 pause

 After which you'll run it and its now installed.
 You can then run the program with .\GitGetter which will download all the repos from the repos.json file.
+The files will then end up in a subfolder called GitGetter/FetchedRepos.